maistra/maistra-test-tool/README.md

 ## Testing Prerequisite

 1. User can access a running OpenShift cluster from command line.
 2. Service Mesh Control Plane (SMCP) has been installed on an OpenShift cluster.
-The SMCP is in namespace `istio-system` and the SMCP name is `basic`
+The `tests/.env` file is configured for the namespace where SMCP is located like `istio-system` and for the SMCP name, like `basic`.
+Then in all cases `source .env` has to be executed.
 3. An `oc` client has been installed.
 User has completed CLI login an OCP cluster as an admin user.
 Run `oc login -u [user] -p [token] --server=[OCP API server]`

 ## Testing